Originally Posted by james.liam

 When a M9 camera with the first generation sensor starts to delaminate is difficult to predict.
 It is possible the most careful handling during camera assembly and, or careful, skillful sensor cleaning can cause micro scratches which increases water vapor penetration.
 Some cameras are used in high humidity locations.
 Some cameras experience a greater range of operation temperatures and different rates of thermal expansion and contraction.

-Likewise, once delimitation begins the rate of delimitation growth can range from very slow to very fast.
+Likewise, once delamination begins the rate of delamination growth can range from very slow to very fast.

-Anecdotal reports about delimitation vary widely because many variables are involved.
-But one thing is certain - sooner or later all first-beneration sensor glass covers will delaminate.
+Anecdotal reports about delamination vary widely because many variables are involved.
+But one thing is certain - sooner or later all first-generation sensor glass covers will delaminate.
 Once delamination begins it will continue.